harmonydata/harmonydata.github.io/content/en/blog/community.md

 ## Joining the team

 If you'd like to join Harmony you can fill out the form below or message us on Discord to introduce yourself.

-What's your day job, where are you, etc?
+* What's your day job?
+* Where are you in the world?
+* What programming languages are you most comfortable in?
+* What would you like to work on?
+Front end?
+Back end?
+Data engineering?
+NLP?
+* Do you have any great ideas for Harmony?

 {{< htmlcode >}}